Sheila Ferguson: The Three Degrees

-Ferguson left The Three Degrees in 1986 as a result of wanting to spend more time being a mother to take care of her very young daughters of the time.
-Sheila had mentioned in a 2006 interview that after she gave birth to her daughters, she was still singing and touring with The Three Degrees, but it caused her to limit her availability to her daughters and whenever she came home from her singing projects and tours, her daughters were noticeably clinging onto The Nanny instead of her realizing her long absences from home have caused her daughters to become emotionally distant from her, which she then made the ultimate decision to leave the group to spend more time being a mother taking care of her daughters.
-In addition, in the 2006 interview, which separately featured Sheila and Valerie Holiday (other Three Degrees member) in the interview, it was revealed that in 1986 Sheila called the other members of Three Degrees on a phone call to inform she was leaving the group and both Sheila and Valerie claimed on their own ends that the phone call conversation ended very abruptly and Valerie commented she was very upset feeling this conversation should have been in person and not on a phone call and commented that it was very difficult finding someone to replace Sheila in the group, which eventually they did find a new member for the group, but Valerie Holiday permanently took over Sheila's former spot as the lead singer of the group and has been in this current role since Sheila's departure.
-Since then, Sheila has had very limited contact with The Three Degrees and Sheila has never made any public appearances with The Three Degrees.
-Though in a 2011 interview with The Three Degrees on the British TV show, Lorraine, they mentioned that because they and Ferguson are from their home city of Philadelphia, they sometimes come back to their home city to visit family and friends and at times Ferguson and The Three Degrees members may encounter each other, but very often their encounters with Sheila Ferguson are only for very short brief moments and one of the members Helen Scott had mentioned their occasional encounters with Sheila Ferguson is like ships that pass in the night.
-Although Sheila no longer has any professional relational encounters with The Three Degrees, she still from time to time will perform famous hit songs that she originally recorded and sang with The Three Degrees such as When Will I See You Again, Dirty Ol Man, Year Of Decision, Woman In Love, Giving Up Giving In, Take Good Care Of Yourself etc. More often she will sing When Will I See You Again whenever she performs any of the famous hit songs that she originally sang and recorded with The Three Degrees.
+Ferguson left the Three Degrees in 1986 as a result of wanting to spend more time being a mother to take care of her very young daughters of the time.
+Sheila had mentioned in a 2006 interview that after she gave birth to her daughters, she was still singing and touring with the Three Degrees, but it caused her to limit her availability to her daughters and whenever she came home from her singing projects and tours, her daughters were noticeably clinging onto the nanny, instead of her.
+Realizing that her long absences from home caused her daughters to become emotionally distant from her, she then made the ultimate decision to leave the group.
+Additionally, in the 2006 interview, which separately featured Ferguson and Valerie Holiday (other Three Degrees member), it was revealed that in 1986 Ferguson called the other members of the Three Degrees on a phone call to inform she was leaving the group.
+Both Ferguson and Holiday claimed on their own ends that the phone call conversation ended very abruptly.
+Holiday commented she was very upset feeling this conversation should have been in person, and not on a phone call.
+She commented that it was very difficult finding someone to replace Ferguson in the group, which eventually they did, but Holiday permanently took over Ferguson's former spot as the lead singer of the group, and has been in this current role since her departure.
+Since then, Ferguson has had very limited contact with the Three Degrees and she has never made any public appearances with them.
+Though in a 2011 interview with the Three Degrees on the British TV show Lorraine, they mentioned that because they and Ferguson are from their home city of Philadelphia, they sometimes come back to their home city to visit family and friends and, at times, Ferguson and the Three Degrees members may encounter each other, but very often their encounters with Ferguson are only for short moments and one of the members, Helen Scott, mentioned their occasional encounters with Sheila Ferguson is like ships that pass in the night.
+Although Ferguson no longer has any professional relational encounters with the Three Degrees, she still will perform hit songs that she originally recorded and sang with the Three Degrees; such as "When Will I See You Again", "Dirty Ol Man", "Year of Decision", "Woman In Love", "Giving Up Giving In", and "Take Good Care Of Yourself".
+More often she will sing "When Will I See You Again" whenever she performs any of the hits that she originally sang and recorded with the Three Degrees.